Tinche/incant/README.rst

 * methods for invoking arbitrary functions while injecting dependencies: ``Incanter.invoke()`` and its async variant, ``Incanter.ainvoke()``
 * a method for getting the parameters of an arbitrary function after injecting dependencies: ``Incanter.parameters()``
 * methods for invoking arbitrary functions while injecting dependencies and forwarding any required arguments: ``Incanter.incant`` and its async variant, ``Incanter.aincant``

+`incant` is able to leverage runtime type annotations, but is also capable of functioning without them.
+`incant` is also fully type-annotated for use with Mypy and smart editors.

 The tutorial section below contains a walkthough and some real-life use cases of `incant`.